joshcanhelp/netlify-universal-login/README.md

 # Auth0 Universal Login customization using Netlify

 This repo is a proof-of-concept using Netlify to customize the Auth0 Universal Login page.
 This will push CSS and JS asset files to Netlify for hosting, then push a new template to your Auth0 tenant.
+Netlify, in this case, is just used to host a static assets.
 This method works with any hosted asset file, whether that's Netlify, S3, or your own CDN.

 ## Getting it Working

+Note that you will need to have a [custom domain](https://auth0.com/docs/customize/custom-domains) set up for your tenant and must load the login screen on your custom domain (not the `*.auth0.com` one) in order to see the changes.

 ### 1. Set the new Universal Login form